-However, while much of the existing evidence points to the significance of the joint stock form, lack of data on the universe of enterprises leaves open questions about which organizational form was most critical and especially the comparative performance of enterprise.
-Notwithstanding zaibatsu enterprises controlled about one third of Japan's capital stock (Frankl, 1999, p.
+Yet, while much of the existing evidence points to the significance of the joint stock form, lack of data on the universe of enterprises leaves open questions about the relative usage of different organizational forms and especially the comparative performance of enterprise.
+Notwithstanding zaibatsu enterprises controlled about one-third of Japan's capital stock (Frankl 1999, p.
 997) empirical studies relying on these enterprises alone leave two-thirds of the capital stock unexplored.
-A major premise of the Guinnane et al., (2007) approach is that small and medium sized businesses should be integrated into analytical frameworks, which can only be achieved with an all-encompassing approach.
-The remainder of the paper introduces and analyses new data on all registered enterprises in Japan to address fundamental questions with respect to the use and performance of different organizational forms.
+The remainder of the article introduces and analyses new data on all registered enterprises in Japan to address these fundamental questions.

-III.
 DATA AND DESCRIPTIVE EVIDENCE

 New data were collected from Japanese government reports.
-Established in 1881, the Ministry of Agriculture and Commerce (MAC) collected statistics on agriculture, commerce and industry.
-When the MAC was divided into the Ministry of Agriculture and Forestry and the Ministry of Commerce and Industry in 1925, information on companies continued to be collected by the latter.
-Prefectural authorities were tasked with collecting information, which were collated centrally.
-Using the Statistical Report of the Ministry of Agriculture and Commerce [Noushoumu Toukei-hyo] and the Report on Business Companies [Kaisha Toukei-hyo] a consistent data series on the number of enterprises and capital was established from 1896 to 1939.
+Established in 1881, the Ministry of Agriculture and Commerce (MAC) collected statistics on agriculture, commerce, and industry.
+In 1925 when the MAC was reorganized the newly established Ministry of Commerce and Industry collected information on companies from prefectural authorities.
+Using the Statistical Report of the Ministry of Agriculture and Commerce [Noushoumu Toukei-hyo] and the Ministry of Commerce's Report on Business Companies [Kaisha Toukei-hyo], I constructed a consistent data series on the number of enterprises and capital from 1896 to 1939.

-The main dataset is a panel covering 47 prefectures from 1896 to 1939, three legal forms (limited and unlimited partnerships and joint stock) and six industries (agriculture, fisheries, commercial, industrial, mining and transport).
-A unit of observation is at the legal form, by industry, by prefecture, by year, level.
-Exploiting an expansion of data collection efforts by prefectures and the government, financial statistics for enterprises were also added to the data from 1922.
-From 1896 figures for capital held by shareholders and owners of partnerships plus reserves are reported, and starting in the 1920s prefectural authorities also compiled data on profits and losses, dividends and debentures "in order to make the statistics more complete and useful."10 Data on profitability become useable from 1922 and are reported both for profitable and loss-making enterprises, which represents a particularly rich source of information.11 To adjust for prices changes, the financial variables are given in 1939 prices using the CPI.12
+The main dataset is a panel covering 47 prefectures from 1896 to 1939, three legal forms (limited and unlimited partnerships and joint stock companies), and six industries (agriculture, fisheries, commercial, industrial, mining, and transport).
+Hence, I observe each legal form by industry, by prefecture, and by year.
+Exploiting an expansion of data collection efforts by prefectures and the government, I added financial statistics for enterprises to the data from 1922 on.
+From 1896 figures for capital held by shareholders and owners of partnerships plus reserves are reported, and starting in the 1920s prefectural authorities also compiled data on profits and losses, dividends, and debentures.
+Data on profitability become available from 1922 and are reported both for profitable and lossmaking enterprises, which represents a particularly rich source of information.
+To adjust for prices changes, I convert the financial variables into 1939 prices using the consumer price index (Officer and Williamson 2013).

 Some advantages and disadvantages of the data are worth emphasizing.
-First, it is important to note that the data cover the universe of registered enterprises, yet the majority of Japanese enterprises were sole proprietorships and traditional kumiai (analogous to Anglo-Saxon partnerships or German stille Gesellschaften) that did not have to register (they were regulated by Civil Code provisions) and had no separate legal personality.
-As such, the entrepreneurial foundations of Japanese enterprise formation cannot be fully explored.13 Second, the financial data are not aggregated by business group and therefore the analysis cannot capture the performance of each zaibatsu.
+First, it is important to note that the data cover the universe of registered enterprises, yet the majority of Japanese enterprises were sole proprietorships and traditional Kumiai (analogous to Anglo-Saxon partnerships or German stille Gesellschaften) that did not have to register (they were regulated by Civil Code provisions) and had no separate legal personality.
+As such, the entrepreneurial foundations of Japanese enterprise formation cannot be fully explored.
+Second, the financial data are not aggregated by business group and therefore the analysis cannot capture the performance of each zaibatsu.
 In other words, the panel tracks the performance of the average "representative" registered enterprise by legal form.
-Third, changes in enterprise form at the firm-level are not observed.
+Third, changes in enterprise form at the firm level are not observed.
 This precludes estimation by firm fixed effects, thereby ruling out controls for omitted variables related to business owners choosing legal forms for reasons, such as unobservable investment requirements, that were constant over time but variable across enterprises.
 By using a higher level of aggregation as a unit of analysis, the approach trades off some level of identification in order to achieve universal coverage of registered enterprises.